tmtsoftware/galil-prototype/README.md

 An example GalilHcd.conf file can be found [here](galil-hcd/src/main/resources/GalilHcd.conf).
 If `--local` is not given, the file would be fetched from the Config Service, if available.

-To run using a Galil simulator:
+To run using a Galil simulator, run these commands in separate terminal windows:
 ```
 galil-simulator
 galil-hcd --local galil-hcd/src/main/resources/GalilHcd.conf